michael105/kgetty/README.md

 Compiled statically with minilib (https://github.com/michael105/minilib) kgetty and kgetty-persistent do have 4.8kB and 3.7kB; su 658 Bytes and ksudo 921 Bytes.

-Within the tools there is no cryptograhy involved, they just call the kerberos tools.
+Within the tools there is no cryptography involved, they just call the kerberos tools.

 Please note, kerberos is not everywhere legal.
 (Something I don't get, but it's not my business.)